 Quick and eager to learn, the Shar-Pei does well with training, which is very important for an independent breed like this.

-Mostly known for its shepherding abilities, the Collie is highly intelligent and can be trained to be quiet in an indoor environment.
+Mostly known for its shepherding abilities, the Collie is highly intelligent and can be trained to be quiet indoors.

-They’re high-energy dogs, so they’ll need lots of exercise.
-But, if you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children alike.
+They’re high-energy dogs, so they’ll need plenty of exercise.
+But, if you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children.

 These sleek dogs don’t like noisy environments, and they certainly don’t like being noisy either.
-So if you have the space and the time to give them the amount of exercise they need, the Greyhound might be the right quiet dog breed for you.
+So if you have the space and the time to give them enough exercise, the Greyhound might be the right quiet dog breed for you.